hmasoudd/contacts/README.md

 - Please start the application from Anypoint Studio if you would like to locally run/debug the code.
 For local please use http://localhost:8081/api as application root context.

-- Code are completly functional in both APIs and can create, update and Retrieve data
+- Code are completely functional in both APIs and can create, update and Retrieve data

 - Deletion is designed as (Logical deletion ) by setting active flag to false.
 So records stays in database but is no longer visible to apply CUR operations.